-Twenty-sixth anniversary edition?
-That’s right, this year marks my twenty-sixth year teaching 8th grade here at Kiser.
+Twenty-seventh anniversary edition?
+That’s right, this year marks my twenty-seventh year teaching 8th grade here at Kiser.
 I remember how excited I was that first year and I still have that excitement as this year starts.

 My primary goal is to make your student realize his or her potential to apply scientific thought and processes to their everyday life.
 In other words, to reawaken that scientist they were born to be.
 A second goal is to help your student see the vast opportunities that are available to those with science and technology training and education.

 - 1 Three-ring notebook, 1 1/2 inch will work best.

 - Blue or Black Pens.

 - Box of Tissue at least one per student.

 - Set of Divider Tabs